-- The nomogram only applies to liquids with a viscosity similar to that of water. - 1.
+- The nomogram only applies to liquids with a viscosity similar to that of water. - If the medium has a high viscosity, a larger measuring tube diameter can be considered in order to reduce pressure loss. - 1.
 Calculate the ratio of the diameters d/D. - 2.
 From the nomogram read off the pressure loss as a function of flow velocity (downstream from the reduction) and the d/D ratio.